shad0wghost/se/README.md

 Navigate to `/var/www/html/se/admin` and execute the tools with `php <toolname>`.

-If you need more information on how the pollers work navigate to `/var/www/html/se/pollers` and execute the tools via `php <toolname>` the debug output should give you enough to figure out what is needed.
+To get more information on how the pollers work navigate to `/var/www/html/se/pollers` and execute the tools via `php <toolname>` the debug output should give you enough to figure out what is needed.
+Look at the arguemnts you need to pass to the pollers and take note of the order.

 All tools requiere 3 arguments to be passed to the script.

 **Example:** `php smb 127.0.0.1 administrator password`

-Now login into phpmyadmin and input values for pollers.
+Now login into phpmyadmin and input values for pollers in the order that they appear.
+Random entries will be generated for new players.
+This will need to be fixed to get scores to work.

 **To Start Poller:**
 To start the poller run the start python script.
 Usage `python start.py <time in seconds>`